Kurdistan Region Parliament: History of the Assembly

-To protect civilians from attacks by Iraqi military forces following the 1991 Gulf War, the US, UK and France initiated a no-fly zone above the 36th line of latitude which cuts across Kurdistan.
+To protect civilians from attacks by Iraqi military forces following the 1991 Gulf War, the US, UK, and France initiated a no-fly zone above the 36th line of latitude, which cuts across Kurdistan.
 On the ground, a security zone was established by military forces from eleven countries.
 These no-fly and security zones strongly supported and encouraged refugees, including those who had left in the 1970s, to return to their homes.

-Later in 1991, Saddam Hussein withdrew his forces and his administration, including the national flag, from parts of the Kurdistan Region.
-Compounding the hardship caused by an international UN embargo on Iraq, Saddam Hussein enforced an additional internal embargo on the region that stopped food and fuel supplies, disconnected electrical power and prevented the movement of people to other parts of the country.
+In 1991, Saddam Hussein withdrew his forces and his administration, including the national flag, from parts of the Kurdistan Region.
+Compounding the hardship caused by an international UN embargo on Iraq, Saddam Hussein enforced an additional internal embargo on the region that stopped food and fuel supplies, disconnected electrical power.
+He prevented the movement of people to other parts of the country.

-Faced with the administrative vacuum and double embargo, the Kurdistan Front, an alliance of diverse political groups in Kurdistan Region, decided to hold a general election.
-Their goal was to establish an administration to provide for essential public services and to meet the basic needs of the people.
+Faced with the administrative vacuum and double embargo, the Kurdistan Front, an alliance of diverse political groups in the Kurdistan Region, decided to hold a general election.
+Their goal was to establish an administration to meet the people's basic needs.
 The population also expressed a strong desire to choose its representatives.
-The election, held on 19 May 1992, was the first free and fair parliamentary election in the history of Iraq.
-Voter turnout was very high and the elections were deemed to be free, fair, and democratic by international observers.
-After decades of dictatorship, the people in Kurdistan were able to vote for their representatives.
+The election, held on 19 May 1992, was the first parliamentary election in the history of Iraq.
+Voter turnout was very high, and the elections were deemed to be free, fair, and democratic by international observers.
+After decades of dictatorship, the people in Kurdistan could vote for their representatives.

 This regional election led to the formation of the first Kurdistan National Assembly (later Kurdistan Region Parliament) and the establishment of the Kurdistan Regional Government.
-The leadership and the people of the Kurdistan Region decided to remain part of Iraq, and to adopt and abide by all national laws except for those that violated human and universal rights.
+The people of the Kurdistan Region decided to remain part of Iraq and to adopt and abide by all national laws except those that violate human and universal rights.

-By 15 July 1992, the Kurdistan National Assembly had convened.
+The Kurdistan National Assembly convened on 15 July 1992.
 Law No. 1, the first law passed by the assembly, established it as the Region’s legislature.
+In February 2024, the Federal Supreme Court of Iraq invalidated several articles of the law and amended it.
+The verdict set a legal precedent for superseding the Kurdistan Region Parliament, and arrogated to itself powers previously vested in the parliament.
+By amending the law, the court effectively acted on behalf of the parliament as the region’s legislative authority.
+Following the issuance of the verdict, Abdul Rahman Zibari, a Kurdish judge in the court, resigned in protest, saying the verdict “violates the constitutional rights of the Kurdistan Region, the principles of federalism, and the separation of powers enshrined in the Iraqi constitution.”
+The court subsequently issued a statement saying Zibari’s resignation would not affect the court’s work.